 A common question this time of year is “when is the best time to cut first-cut dairy haylage?”
 High quality, highly digestible forage is essential to balancing high producing dairy cow rations, and dairy farm profitability.
 Straight alfalfa stands and straight grass stands are easier to predict.
 Alfalfa-grass mixtures are more complicated, depending on the grass species and variety (maturity) and grass percentage, as well as the spring weather.

-First-cut harvest may be delayed slightly in 2022 by cooler than normal spring temperatures.
+First-cut harvest may be delayed slightly in 2023 by cooler than normal spring temperatures.
 This has delayed the growth, development and maturity of alfalfa more than the grasses.
 Growth in grasses is less dependent on heat, and more on day length.
 Grasses are currently more advanced in both growth and maturity relative to the alfalfa.
 Alfalfa growth and maturity can advance rapidly with the warmer weather during later May.
 Early-cut grass is very high quality, but after heading it loses digestibility and quality faster than alfalfa.
 Some grasses, particularly some orchardgrass varieties, are beginning to head.
 The amount and species of grass in a mixture will impact optimum cutting time.
 Monitor your fields closely to determine optimum cutting stage.
-Growth height has also been limited in some areas by the dry spring.

 Optimal NDF Levels